• Skip to main content

 • Reduce the logistics cost by selecting someone nearby.

-• Or may be you can re-negotiate with your existing supplier to lower his costs giving references of other suppliers you just researched.
+• Or may be you can re-negotiate with your existing supplier to lower his costs by giving references of other suppliers you just researched.

 5. Bigger and repeat orders: